Road safety

 When drivers fail to yield, pedestrians pay the price.
 Busy intersections and shorter days mean that drivers need to be extra careful during fall and winter.

-In B.C., approximately 80 per cent of crashes involving pedestrians happen at intersections.
-Whether it's taking a break from your phone or yielding the right-of-way, we all need to do our part to keep pedestrians safe.
+In B.C., approximately 79% of crashes involving pedestrians happen at intersections.
+Whether it's avoiding distractions or yielding the right-of-way, we all need to do our part to keep pedestrians safe.

 Tips for drivers